Míchel (footballer, born 1975)

-Miguel Ángel Sánchez Muñoz, known as Míchel ([ˈmitʃel]; born 30 October 1975), is a Spanish former footballer who played as a left midfielder, currently manager of Girona FC.
+Miguel Ángel Sánchez Muñoz, known as Míchel ([ˈmitʃel]; born 30 October 1975), is a Spanish professional football manager and former player who played as a midfielder.
+He is the manager of Girona.

 In a 20-year senior career, he amassed La Liga totals of 182 matches and 25 goals, adding 169 games and 18 goals in the Segunda División and playing mostly with Rayo Vallecano (17 seasons, three spells).

+As a manager, Míchel led Rayo, Huesca and Girona in both top divisions, winning promotion with all three clubs including as champions with the first two.

 Playing career

 Míchel was born in Madrid.
 A product of Rayo Vallecano's youth system, he appeared once for the first team in the 1993–94 season, then alternated between them and the reserves two more years.

-After one loan to UD Almería in the Segunda División, Míchel returned to Rayo, being essential as the capital outskirts side finished ninth in the 1999–2000 campaign and qualified for the subsequent UEFA Cup through fair play, in a run that ended in the quarter-finals at the hands of fellow La Liga club Deportivo Alavés.
-The following season he scored a career-best ten goals in 33 games (all starts), as his team ranked 14th.
+After a loan to Almería in the Segunda División, Míchel returned to Rayo, being essential as the capital outskirts side finished ninth in 1999–2000 and qualified for the subsequent UEFA Cup through fair play.
+The following campaign, he scored a career-best ten times in 33 games (all starts) as they ranked 14th; he added six goals in the UEFA Cup, in a run that ended in the quarter-finals at the hands of fellow La Liga club Alavés.

 Míchel moved in 2003 to Real Murcia for a €2,7 million fee, being relatively used in his first year, which ended in top-division relegation.
-He appeared very rarely, however, in his final two seasons, which included a six-month loan spell with Málaga CF in 2004–05, where he was also sparingly used.
+He appeared very rarely, however, in his final two seasons, which included a six-month loan spell with Málaga in 2004–05, where he was also sparingly used.

 In July 2006, Míchel returned home and to Rayo, helping it return to the second tier in the 2007–08 season.
-He continued to be team captain and, during the 2010–11 campaign, still contributed with two goals in 20 matches as they returned to the top flight after eight years.
+He continued to be team captain and, during the 2010–11 campaign, still contributed two goals in 20 matches as they returned to the top flight after eight years.

 Coaching career

+Rayo

 On 9 July 2012, after having appeared in only nine games as Rayo retained their league status – just 246 minutes of action – the 36-year-old Míchel retired from football, being immediately appointed coach of his main club's youth sides.
-On 21 February 2017, he replaced Rubén Baraja at the helm of the first team, eventually achieving promotion to the top division in the 2017–18 campaign as champions.
+On 21 February 2017, he replaced Rubén Baraja at the helm of the first team, debuting four days later with a 1–0 loss at neighbours Getafe via a last-minute own goal by Chechu Dorado; the side eventually achieved promotion to the top division in the 2017–18 campaign as champions.

+Míchel signed a new one-year contract with the option of a second, before 2018–19 began.
+He was dismissed on 18 March 2019 after seven consecutive defeats left the Vallecas club six points inside the relegation zone; he was replaced by Paco Jémez as the team suffered relegation.